View the original recipe via:

-MIX cream cheese, goat cheese, cumin and cayenne pepper until you've reached a smooth cheese filling.
-CARVE jalapeno peppers on one side and scoop out the seeds.
-FILL the peppers with the cheese mixture, best to use a piping bag but you can also use a spoon.
+Mix cream cheese, goat cheese, cumin and cayenne pepper until you've reached a smooth cheese filling.
+Carve jalapeno peppers on one side and scoop out the seeds.

+Jalapeño peppers are one of the favored varieties of chili peppers used in the North American cuisine, especially in the Southern states, where Tex-Mex cuisine is popular.
+Just as other chili peppers, jalapenos too originate in the Mexico.
 In fact, the name “jalapeno” is derived from provincial capital, Xalapa in the Eastern Mexican Veracruz state, where they cultivated by early settlers since centuries.
 Later, the crop was introduced to the rest of the world by Spanish explorers.